 This scope is purged and filled with argon and krypton which provides superior waterproof qualities to these scopes.

-The VX-2 scope is a variable powered scope with magnification settings from 3-9X with an objective lens of 33mm.
-The overall length of the scope is 10.96, ” and it weighs an incredible 8.8oz, a testament to the quality of material used by Leupold that does not sacrifice ruggedness.
+The VX-2 scope is a variable-powered scope with magnification settings from 3-9X with an objective lens of 33mm.
+The overall length of the scope is 10.96 inches, and it weighs an incredible 8.8 ounces, a testament to the quality of material used by Leupold that does not sacrifice ruggedness.

 This might be the best .17 HMR rifle scope that is available on the market today and will perform flawlessly in the field for years.
 It is a little pricier than the others.